 So far, the lending environment is favorable.
-Interest rates have gone down 1.5% in the last two months, and the SBA is offering six months of loan forgiveness until September 27.
+Interest rates have gone down 1.5% in the last two months, and the SBA is offering six months of loan forgiveness for buyers who meet the August 1st deadline.
 That’s one more reason why taking advantage of the moment is wise.

 All the same, we’re concerned about ongoing stress on banks as the ramifications of COVID unfold.
 If credit markets freeze up, opportunities to buy (or pull equity out of real estate to fund a down payment) may be limited.
 If you plan to make an acquisition in the next 12-18 months, this could really impact your ability to make a move, which is another compelling reason to consider moving your acquisition timeline up.

 5. Why should I buy a clinic instead of staying in my associate job?